RaveenaRani/Indoor_Nav/README.md

-Please read Documentation.docx for an introduction to the repository!
+Please read Documentation.docx inside, for an introduction to the repository!